De Dion-Bouton: Engine supplier to automobile manufacturers

-Engine supplier to moto bicycle builders
+Engine supplier to motor bicycle builders

-The De Dion-Bouton engine is considered to the first high-speed lightweight internal combustion engine.
-It was licensed to more than 150 manufacturers and was a popular choice among assemblers of moto bicycles.
-The small lightweight four cycle engine used a battery and coil ignition that was less trouble than the hot tube ignition.
-The bore of 50 mm and stroke of 70 mm gave this engine an output of 1 kW.
-It was used on many pioneering moto bicycle brands and was widely copied by many makers including US Brands Indian and Harley-Davidson.
+The De Dion-Bouton engine is considered the first high-speed lightweight internal combustion engine.
+It was licensed to more than 150 manufacturers and was a popular choice among assemblers of motor bicycles.
+The small, lightweight four-cycle engine used a battery and coil ignition that was less trouble than hot tube ignition.
+The bore of 50 mm and stroke of 70 mm gave the engine an output of 1 kW.
+It was used on many pioneering motor bicycles, and was widely copied by makers including US Brands Indian and Harley-Davidson.